tartpvule/my-firefox-patches/README.md

 ## remove_normandy_esr68.patch

-A source patch for ESR68 to remove Normandy component, to be applied to source files.
+A source patch for ESR68 to remove Normandy component.

 ## Bug1421725_WebRequest_esr60.patch

 A source patch for ESR60 to make WebRequest.jsm run and apply changes from blocking listeners sequentially.
-Non-blocking listeners are run not affected.
+Non-blocking listeners are not affected.

 ## monkey_Bug1421725_WebRequest_esr60.cfg